cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 * [Mark issues as duplicates](https://help.github.com/en/articles/about-duplicate-issues-and-pull-requests)
 * Close and assign issues and pull requests

-Contributors will agree to and follow this Contributing Guide.
+We ask that Contributors agree to and follow this [Contributing Guide](CONTRIBUTING.md).

 ### How to become a contributor

 To become a contributor, the maintainers of the project would like to see you:

-* Comment on issues with your experiences and opinions.
+* Comment on issues with your experiences and opinions
-* Add your comments and reviews on pull requests.
+* Add your comments and reviews on pull requests
-* Contribute pull requests.
+* Contribute pull requests
-* Open issues with bugs, enhancement ideas, and questions.
+* Open issues with bugs, enhancement ideas, and questions

 Contributors and maintainers will do their best to watch for community members who make good contributors.
 But don’t be shy, if you feel that this is you,